mahmoud-noah-eg/Student-Sleep-Mental-Health-Dashboard-PowerBI/README.md

 ## 💡 Key Insights

-- Students with poor sleep experience the highest stress levels.
-- Healthy sleep is associated with the highest average GPA.
+- Students with poor sleep (<6 hours) recorded the highest average stress level (8.7), while students with healthy sleep (>8 hours) had the lowest average stress level (6.3).

-- Burnout rates increase significantly with higher screen time.
-- Students who exercise more tend to have lower stress, anxiety, and burnout levels.
+- Students with healthy sleep (>8 hours) achieved the highest average GPA (3.49), followed by students with normal sleep (3.19), while poor sleepers had the lowest average GPA (2,86).

+- The Normal Sleep category recorded the highest number of students experiencing burnout (1,516 students), followed by Poor Sleep (196 students) and Healthy Sleep (327 students).

+- Students with High Exercise had the lowest burnout rate (52%), compared with Medium Exercise (70%) and Low Exercise (80%).

+- Students with High Exercise also recorded the lowest average anxiety score (6.6), while those with Low Exercise had the highest (7.7).

-- Screen time shows a negative correlation with academic performance.
+- The scatter plot indicates a negative relationship between screen time and GPA, suggesting that students with higher screen time generally tend to have lower academic performance.

-- Burnout is considerably more common among students with poor sleep habits.
+- Burnout increased with screen time.
+Students in the High Screen Time category had the highest burnout percentage (90%), compared with Medium Screen Time (67%) and Low Screen Time (30%).

+- Overall, 67.97% of students in the dataset experienced burnout.

 ---